dedis/cothority/ocsmngr/README.md

 This app interacts with the onchain-secrets service and allows for storing encrypted files on the skipchain while only giving the key to registered readers.

-The app needs a running cothority with the logread-service enabled to function.
+The app needs a running cothority with the ocs-service enabled to function.
 Then you can:

-- set up a new pair of ACL/Doc-skipchains
+- set up a new OCS-skipchain
-- evolve the roles: admin/writer/reader
+- evolve the roles: admin/reader
-- join an onchain-secrets skipchain as one of admin/writer/reader
+- join an onchain-secrets skipchain
 - write a new file to the blockchain, where it is stored encrypted
 - read a file from the blockchain